 Commercial Property DIY: Three Jobs You Should Never Try Yourself

-by Derek Crowden on Nov 29, 2014
+by Boris Dzhingarov on Nov 29, 2014

-There are some DIY projects that most people can do in their own home, and these can be tackled by anybody with a little knowledge and the correct tools.
-However, in the same way that there are certain jobs in your home that you should not try to do without the specific skills required, a commercial property has jobs that it would be unwise and even foolhardy to undertake on your own.
-The work in the home that you employ a specialist to do for you will still need a specialist in a commercial property, but there are other jobs that will also need to bring a tradesman in to complete.
+There are some DIY projects that most people can do in their own home, and these can be tackled by anybody with little knowledge and the correct tools.
+However, in the same way, that there are certain jobs in your home that you should not try to do without the specific skills required, commercial property has jobs that it would be unwise and even foolhardy to undertake on your own.
+The work in the home that you employ a specialist to do for you will still need a specialist in a commercial property, but other jobs will also need to bring a tradesman in to complete.
 Here are some of the jobs that you should not try yourself.

-Having your alarm connected to a lighting system, a siren, or a control room, calls for a lot of connections that must all be correct for the system to work, and it is unlikely that an amateur will have the knowledge to be able to competently complete all of the wiring.
+Having your alarm connected to a lighting system, a siren, or a control room, calls for a lot of connections that must all be correct for the system to work, and it is unlikely that an amateur will know to be able to competently complete all the wiring.
 A professional will also make sure there is no access to the workings of your alarm and that it is very difficult to disable.
 In short, an alarm fitted by a professional can be relied upon, whereas one fitted by you probably can’t.

 Fitting a Commercial Door

 Many commercial properties are fitted with a garage door, leading to fitting and maintenance problems.
-Normal garage doors are large, heavy objects, and the working parts tend to be just as large and heavy; and an automatic door is an even more complicated design than the standard springs levers and tracks that a manual door.
+Normal garage doors are large, heavy objects, and the working parts tend to be just as large and heavy; and an automatic door is an even more complicated design than the standard springs levers and tracks than a manual door.
 Now let’s think about a commercial garage door, larger and heavier, and often more complicated with added sensors and electrics.
 Nobody would seriously consider fitting this door without the correct training, and you should leave any repairs to a professional too.
 If you do not have the correct tools or knowledge this is another job that could go badly wrong and cost you more in the end.
 You should remember that this could be dangerous work because of the weight of the mechanisms, and the springs could easily injure you if not handles properly.
 Be sensible and employ a garage door technician.